AustinCodingAcademy/wordpress-gitbook/Week1/pre-work.md

 * Have a domain ready(If you don't have a hosting account they usually give you your first domain free)

 **Knowledge you should look into...**
-* Using an FTP...
+* Using FTP Software
-* Knowing what a SQL server is and using PHP MY ADMIN
+* Knowledge of what a SQL Server is and how to use PHPMYADMIN properly
-* DNS Records
+* DNS Records and Name Servers

 Do you know what map makers would tell explorers who went beyond the edges of the map?